pollen-robotics/reachy-2021-docs/content/VR/problem/debug/index.md

 {{< img alt="Stiff mode" src="stiff-mode.PNG" width="600px" >}}

 ## The robot doesn't move properly
-**Reachy movements are shifted from my real movements** You head was probably not correctly aligned with your body when you fixed your position, or you moved since the validation step.
+**Reachy movements are shifted from my real movements**
+Your head was probably not correctly aligned with your body when you fixed your position, or you moved since the validation step.
 Come back to menu and validate your choices again to be able to fix a new position.

 **Reachy movements are jerky**